 \subsection{Acoustic Embeddings}

 Most interest in acoustic embeddings can be observed on acoustic word embeddings, i.e. projections that map word acoustics into a fixed size vector space.
 Objective functions are chosen to project different word realisations to close proximity in the embedding space.
 Different approaches were used in the literature - for both supervised and unsupervised learning.
-For the supervised case, \cite{bengio2014word} introduced a convolutional neural network (CNN) based acoustic word embedding system for speech recognition, where words that sound alike are nearby in Euclidean distance.
-In their work, a CNN is used to predict a word from the corresponding acoustic signal, the output of the bottleneck layer before the final softmax layer is taken to be the embedding for the corresponding word.
-Further work used different network architectures to obtain acoustic word embeddings: \cite{settle2016discriminative} introduces a recurrent neural network (RNN) based approach instead.
+For the supervised case, \cite{bengio2014word} introduced a convolutional neural network (CNN) based acoustic word embedding system for speech recognition, where words that sound alike are close to each other in Euclidean distance.
+In their work, a CNN is used to predict a word from the corresponding acoustic signal, the output of the bottleneck layer is taken to be the embedding for the corresponding word.
+Further work used different network architectures to obtain acoustic word embeddings: \cite{settle2016discriminative} introduces a recurrent neural network (RNN) based approach.

-For the case that the word boundary information is available but the word label itself is unknown, \cite{kamper2016deep} proposed word similarity Siamese CNNs.
+For the case that word boundary information is available but the word labels are unknown, \cite{kamper2016deep} proposed word similarity Siamese CNNs.
 These are used to minimise a distance function between representations of two instances of the same word type whilst at the same time maximising the distance between two instances of different words.

-Unsupervised approaches also exist. \cite{hsu2017learning} proposed a convolutional variational auto-encoder based approach to derive acoustic embedding, in unsupervised fashion.
-The authors chose phoneme and speaker classification tasks on TIMIT data to assess the quality of their embeddings - an approach replicated in the work presented in this paper. \cite{hsu2017unsupervised,hsu2018scalable} proposed an approach called factorised hierarchical variational auto-encoder.
-The work introduces the concepts of global and local latent factors, i.e. latent variables that are shared on the complete utterance, or latent variables that change within the sequence, respectively.
+Unsupervised approaches also exist.
+In \cite{hsu2017learning}, the authors chose phoneme and speaker classification tasks on TIMIT data to assess the quality of their embeddings - an approach replicated in the work presented in this paper. \cite{hsu2017unsupervised,hsu2018scalable} proposed an approach called factorised hierarchical variational auto-encoder, which introduces the concepts of global and local latent factors, i.e. latent variables that are shared on the complete utterance, or latent variables that change within the sequence, respectively.
 Results are again obtained using the same data and tasks as above.